Xiaolan Fu: Life

-Xiaolan Fu was born in China on August 17, 1967 and she came to post graduate study at Lancaster University with her family.
+Xiaolan Fu was born in China on August 17, 1967, and she came to post graduate study at Lancaster University with her family.
 She completed her master's degree in a year and attained her economics doctorate in 2003.
 She wrote her thesis on the economics of her home country under the supervision of Vudayagi Balasubramanyam.

 She was appointed by the Secretary-General of the United Nations to the Ten-Member High Level Advisory Group of the UN Technology Facilitation Mechanism and to the Governing Council of the UN's Technology Bank for Least Developed Countries.
 She is also a member of the UN SDSN Leadership Council led by Jeffrey Sachs.

 Appointments

-Professor Fu has been appointed as member of the scientific board of Globelics (Global Network for Economics of Learning, Innovation, and Competence Building Systems), member of the high-level group of the International Science Council, and has been a consultant for UNDESA, UNCTAD, UNIDO, the World Bank, OECD, European Commission, ILO, the Commonwealth Secretariat, UKTI, and the Chinese government.
+Professor Fu has been appointed as member of the scientific board of Globelics (Global Network for Economics of Learning, Innovation, and Competence Building Systems), member of the high-level group of the International Science Council, and has been a consultant for UNDESA, UNCTAD, UNIDO, the World Bank, OECD, European Commission, ILO, the Commonwealth Secretariat, and UKTI.
 She serves on the Advisory Expert Group of the OECD Global Investment Forum and the DFID/ESRC Economic Growth Directorate (DEGP), and is president of the Chinese Economic Association (Europe) and CEA (UK) in 2010–2011.
 She has served on the Management Committee of the Oxford University China Centre since 2015.
 She is also a Senior Research Associate at the University of Cambridge and University of Tsinghua, and a Visiting Professor at Fudan University.
 As a China expert, she has participated in various interviews and panel discussions at mainstream media including BBC, Sky News, CCTV, CGTN, People's Daily, and China Daily.
 In 2014, she was invited to address the UN General Assembly on ‘Science, technology and innovation in developing countries’.

+In 2024, Professor Fu was appointed as the director of Oxford Advanced Research Centres (OARC) by the University of Oxford, which wholly owns the Oxford Suzhou Centre for Advanced Research (OSCAR).